hrbigelow/hrbigelow.github.io/kernel_regression/src/kernel_methods.md

 The "kernel trick" is the idea that a kernel function $k(x, x') \equiv \V{\phi_x} \cdot \V{\phi_x'}$ can be evaluated without actually evaluating the feature vectors and taking their dot product.
 While this is important for computational efficiency, it ultimately is uninformative for the purposes of understanding Kernel methods.
 Indeed, the Kernel trick doesn't magically allow one to compute exact Gaussian values - doing so would require an infinite amount of computation.
 So, whether or not a given kernel has an infinite or finite dimensional feature space, and whether it is implemented approximately or exactly, doesn't really decide its usefulness as a kernel.
 In short, the kernel trick is just one form of mathematical shortcut (if it exists), and doesn't really enlighten one as to the nature of Kernel methods.
 One could use a Kernel that has only finite capacity and no known Kernel trick, and it could still be a valid Kernel.

-## Distinct between Feature Space and Reproducing Kernel Hilbert Space
+## Distinction between Feature Space and Reproducing Kernel Hilbert Space

 In my reading, I found the discussion of feature space and the 'Hilbert space' (from the RHKS) blurred together.
 They are distinct mathematical entities.
 Although more subtle results in Kernel research are proved with the help of the RKHS, I didn't feel the basics were much helped by them.
 But, in the theory elements in the RKHS map one-to-one to elements in feature space and to functions in input space, so they are sometimes spoken of interchangeably.